ansible/ansible/docs/docsite/rst/windows_winrm.rst

     [domain_realm]
         .my.domain.com = MY.DOMAIN.COM

-You can configure other settings in this file such as the default domain, see `krb5.conf <https://web.mit.edu/kerberos/krb5-1.12/doc/admin/conf_files/krb5_conf.html>`_ for more details.
+You can configure other settings in this file such as the default domain.
+See `krb5.conf <https://web.mit.edu/kerberos/krb5-1.12/doc/admin/conf_files/krb5_conf.html>`_ for more details.

 Automatic Kerberos Ticket Management
 ++++++++++++++++++++++++++++++++++++
-Since Ansible 2.3, it will default to automatically managing kerberos tickets both ``ansible_user`` and ``ansible_password`` are specified for a host.
-In this process a new ticket is created in a temporary credential cache for each host.
-This is done before each task executes (to minimize the chance of ticket expiration).
+Ansible version 2.3 and later defaults to automatically managing Kerberos tickets when both ``ansible_user`` and ``ansible_password`` are specified for a host.
+In this process, a new ticket is created in a temporary credential cache for each host.
+This is done before each task executes to minimize the chance of ticket expiration.
 The temporary credential caches are deleted after each task completes and will not interfere with the default credential cache.

-To disable automatic ticket management set ``ansible_winrm_kinit_mode=manual`` via the inventory.
+To disable automatic ticket management, set ``ansible_winrm_kinit_mode=manual`` via the inventory.

 Automatic ticket management requires a standard ``kinit`` binary on the control